 Q3.Where must you not park?

-Single yellow: no parking during business hours
+Single yellow: no parking during the times shown on nearby signs

 Double yellow: no parking at any time